MyreMylar/pygame_gui/docs/source/text_effects.rst

 Text Effects
 ============

-When using the :class:`UITextBox <.UITextBox>` element there is an option to add one of three preset effects that will control how all of the text in the element is displayed.
+When using the :class:`UITextBox <pygame_gui.elements.UITextBox>` element there is an option to add one of three preset effects that will control how all of the text in the element is displayed.

 These effects are: